Drug Lord Juan Orlando Hernández Is FREE

 The Hernández pardon — it was a huge mystery.

 Then, like a miracle, Hernández was released on Monday night.
 He was free as a jaybird — this in spite of the overwhelming evidence presented against him in court — credible eyewitnesses who testified to the payment of millions in bribes and cartel ledgers that bore Hernández’s initials throughout.
-And let’s not forget the intercepted phone calls Hernández had made with MS-13 gang leaders, in which the best drug routes and logistics for handing over money were discussed.
+And let’s not forget the intercepted phone calls Hernández had made with MS-13 gang leaders in which the best drug routes and logistics for handing over money were discussed.
 Also damning: evidence pointing to Hernández having used Honduran military troops and police to protect traffickers as they wended their way through his country.
 At the end of the three-week trial, Hernández was convicted of drug trafficking and weapons conspiracy.
 The jury rendered a unanimous verdict; there was no doubt as to his guilt.
 Hernández was known to be a central figure in the pipeline through which illegal drugs flowed into the United States.

 That should have been the end of the story.
 But it was not.

 The day following Hernández’s release, White House Press Secretary Karoline Leavitt gave this reason for his pardon: “He [Hernández] was opposed to the values of the previous administration, and they [the Biden administration] charged him because he was president of Honduras.”
 Ah, yes.
-This explanation made plain the reality of the situation.
-JOH’s trial was a “clear Biden over-prosecution,” according to Leavitt.
+This explanation made plain the reality of the situation: JOH’s trial was a “clear Biden over-prosecution,” according to Leavitt.
 This tidy excuse likely went over well with Trump’s flock on FOX News and Newsmax.
 No further explanation was needed as to why one of Central America’s top drug lords was now enjoying his freedom at an undisclosed location in the United States.
 Back to business as usual.
 Next question?

 In her usual fashion, Leavitt spun a story on behalf of Trump that was intended to bolster a narrative to which we are not privy, but which will inevitably reveal itself.
 In her press briefing, Leavitt conveniently omitted the part of the Hernández story that included Emil Bove III, a Republican and huge Trump loyalist.
 Bove had been part of the original investigation into the goings on of Juan Orlando Hernández and Juan “Tony” Antonio Hernández, and was the lead prosecutor on Tony’s case, presenting the closing arguments at his trial.
 FYI, Tony, like his brother, Juan, had been a lawyer, drug and arms trafficker, and a politician, serving as a member of the National Congress of Honduras from 2014- 2018.
 Both Tony and Juan were members of Partido Nacional de Honduras, of which Trump is apparently a huge supporter, per his Truth Social post above.
 Partido Nacional had been widely associated with the creation of a narco-state within Honduras, and much of its funding came through embezzlement.
 This party is renowned for its misuse of public funds and is linked to major drug trafficking entities, including Los Cachiros and the Atlantic Cartel.
 Trump’s new buddy, Tito Asfura, is that party’s candidate for President.